7 Tips to Create Stunning Silhouettes

 A silhouette is best defined as an outline that appears dark against a bright & colorful background.
-In a silhouette the foreground of the photo is very dark as compared to the background.
-This drastic contrast between background and foreground gives a mysterious look to the overall picture.
+In a silhouette, the foreground of the photo is very dark as compared to the background.
+This drastic contrast between background and foreground gives a mysterious look at the overall picture.
 Silhouette photography produces stunning results when a photographer (or better say an artist with a camera) wants to convey drama & mystery.

 The huge contrast between the dark subject & light background of a silhouette photo instantly grabs your attention.
 Silhouette pictures are best to display an emotion, a mood, a mystery or some drama.
-Many people consider silhouette to be a complex & tricky technique, but fortunately it is one of the easiest of all.
+Many people consider silhouette to be a complex & tricky technique, but fortunately, it is one of the easiest of all.
 Following we have some tips for you to discover how to take amazing silhouette photos and what you should do to make sure your silhouettes always look stunning.